Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 - Speaker Ohms

-- Any length of wire you need
+- Any length of wire you need in feet or meters

 Using this, it will find the smallest speaker wire gauge that will work for your specific needs.
 My goal in designing this wire size calculator was to help you spend less money, avoid buying more wire than is needed, and keep wire use/installation hassle to a minimum.